tannnguyen/Autonomous-Caretaker/README.md

 * Mona Gao

 ## Acknowledgement
-* A lot of help and support from Morris Kracer, Ethan Tang, Joseph Pan, and Paola Donis
+* A lot of help and support from Morris Kraicer, Ethan Tang, Joseph Pan, and Paola Donis
 * A lot of guidance from Professor Charbel Rizk